 This one’s pretty easy to measure.
-We subjected each pair of earbuds to a constant 75dB(SPL) output, as we do with all headphone units, and observed the results.
+We subjected each pair of earbuds to a constant output peaking at 75dB(SPL), as we do with all headphone units, and observed the results.
 The new AirPods afforded 4.125 hours of playback with an iPhone X streaming over the AAC codec.
 While this is a tad shorter than Apple’s claimed five hours of playback, it’s 21 percent longer than the first iteration, presumably due to the new H1 chip.
 This is no small feat.

 It’s worth commending Apple for improving efficiency, the Samsung Galaxy Buds mop the floor with the AirPods as they provide 6.53 hours of playback on a single charge.
 Granted, the Galaxy Buds case only provides an additional seven hours of battery life, while the AirPods’ case provides an extra 20 hours.

-Additionally, the Galaxy Buds’ quick charging capabilities fall short of the new AirPods.
+Additionally, the Galaxy Buds’ quick charging capabilities fall short of Apple’s truly wireless ‘buds.
 Just 15 minutes in the case for the Buds grants 1.7 of playback; however, the 15 minutes of charging the AirPods 2 results in approximately three hours of playback.
 Ultimately it depends on how you prioritize your usage, but as far as standalone playback goes, Samsung wins this round.

 Sound quality and fit

-The Samsung Galaxy Buds, though, have a neutral-leaning sound signature that bodes well for nearly all genres.
-If you enjoy EQ-ing your music, the Galaxy Buds will be easier to do that with without compromising audio quality than the AirPods.
+The Samsung Galaxy Buds, though, have a slightly tempered sound signature and can be equalized in the Galaxy Wearable app.
 Additionally, the wing and ear tips that are directly inserted into the ear canal make for a more secure, comfortable fit.